kenmcgarry/ComplexNetworks/R/README.md

 ### There are a number of issues with some changes to either package updates or more than likely some lack of robustness in my own code.
 I have tracked the issues down to the ontology annotation process.
 In order to build Random Forest classifers we need each gene to be annotated with the goslim obo file.

-### In the meantime I have uploaded an old RDATA workspace (ComplexNets10thApril2018.RData).
+### In the meantime (as a fix) I have uploaded an old RDATA workspace (15thJanuary2019.RData).
 Load this in and the relevant data structure is "mt".
 From this point use the code in `complex_networks_reviewers.R` this should allow you train Random Forests etc on the data.

 ### I will try and figure out why the annoation process has failed!
 Any help will be apreciated!